jienli/ATM/ReadMe.txt

 Parameters that are subject to change/adjustment are listed in module "Constants.py"

 Can manually change the min-max setting in the module "Data_Arrangement" by toggle comments.
-(Entire history mix-max usually produce better results)
+(Entire history min-max usually produce better results)